kubernetes/kubernetes/docs/devel/development.md

 ```

 ### Using godep
-Here's a quick walkthrough of one way to use godeps to add or update a Kubernetes dependency into Godeps/_workspace.
+Here's a quick walkthrough of one way to use godeps to add or update a LMKTFY dependency into Godeps/_workspace.
 For more details, please see the instructions in [godep's documentation](https://github.com/tools/godep).

 1) Devote a directory to this endeavor:
 ```
-export KPATH=$HOME/code/kubernetes
+export KPATH=$HOME/code/lmktfy
-mkdir -p $KPATH/src/github.com/GoogleCloudPlatform/kubernetes
+mkdir -p $KPATH/src/github.com/GoogleCloudPlatform/lmktfy
-cd $KPATH/src/github.com/GoogleCloudPlatform/kubernetes
+cd $KPATH/src/github.com/GoogleCloudPlatform/lmktfy
 git clone https://path/to/your/fork .
 # Or copy your existing local repo here.
 IMPORTANT: making a symlink doesn't work.
 ```